Ha1seZz/calgary-housing-parser/README.md

 Libraries used: beautifulsoup4, requests, typing

 ## Functions
+- Extracts the available cities from the website.
-- Automatically determines the number of pages to parse.
+- Checks the names of cities entered by the user.
-- Extracts addresses from each page.
+- Extracts addresses of residential buildings on all pages.
-- Saves data to a CSV file.
+- Saves the extracted data to a CSV file.
+- Extensible code structure.

 ## 📝 Usage
 1. Clone the repository: